skx/evalfilter/README.md

 Fuzz-testing is basically magic - you run your program with random input, which stress-tests it and frequently exposes corner-cases you've not considered.

 This project has been fuzz-tested repeatedly, and [FUZZING.md](FUZZING.md) contains notes on how you can carry out testing of your own.

+## API Stability

+The API will remain as-is for given major release number, so far we've had we've had two major releases:

+* 1.x.x
+  * The initial implementation which parsed script into an AST then walked it.
+* 2.x.x
+  * The updated design which parses the given script into an AST, then generates bytecode to execute when the script is actually run.

+The second release was implemented to perform a significant speedup for the case where the same script might be reused multiple times.

 # Github Setup